 Fidgeting helps you focus and it is a great stress reliever.
-If you’re not in the habit of fidgeting or doodling right now, give it a try.
+If you’re not in the habit of fidgeting or doodling right now, give it a try, get a piece of paper and a pen and just start to doodle.
 Handcrafts like knitting are another great option.
 The rhythmic motion of playing with any type of doodle device tends to slow down your heart rate and makes your blood pressure go down… all signs that fidgeting helps you relax.

 Now that we’ve established that fidgeting works, it’s time for you to give it a try.
 Keep a pen and scratch pad close by so you can doodle while you wait, listen, or think.
 This works great in meetings, at conferences, or while you’re on the phone.
 Of course doodling for a few minutes just to give yourself a mental break and relax is always a good idea.